websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.md

     * Patching Tool
     * and more

-* [Security page](https://help.liferay.com/hc/en-us/categories/360000892792-Security): Links to security-related overviews, advisories, and Fix Packs.
+* [Security page](https://help.liferay.com/hc/en-us/categories/360000892792-Security): Links to security-related overviews, advisories, Security Updates (7.4) and Security Fix Packs (7.3 and earlier).

 The Help Center is also a launching point for account support, support FAQs and more.
 Liferay is here to help!